The St Mary’s Social Justice Advocacy Group attended an exhibition and discussion focused on the issue of Homelessness in our society.

 Grainia Long opened the discussion by talking about homelessness from a Human Rights perspective.

-The audience which included homeless service users from the Morning Star and Rosemount House hostels was then invited to address the panel of speakers.
+The audience which included homeless service users from the Morning Star and Rosemount House hostels were then invited to address the panel of speakers.
 The aim was to give them the opportunity to put questions to and have their voices heard by the housing authorities and local government.

 Pupils from a number of schools currently involved in social justice work with the Westcourt Centre took part, including Deanby Primary, Mercy College and St. Mary’s CBGS from Belfast, and The Abbey CBGS from Newry.
 The Edmund Rice schools network in England was also represented.
 They learned directly from the speakers what they can do in practical terms to lobby policy makers and advocate for change.